Etablissements A. Bourdereau CINEX

 — Etablissements A. Bourdereau

-Over a decade later, in 1937, Arriflex made a similar claim with the introduction of the Arri 35, which they promoted as the first camera to allow a 'camera operator to focus through the viewfinder and frame the subject without any parallax errors.'
+Over a decade later, in 1937, Arriflex claimed to be first with the introduction of the Arri 35, promoting it as the first camera to allow a camera operator to focus through the viewfinder and frame the subject without any parallax errors—essentially claiming the title of first true reflex camera.

 A landmark year comes in 1937, with the design and construction of the first reflex mirror shutter camera, the ARRIFLEX 35.
 For the first time in moviemaking history, a camera operator can focus through the viewfinder and frame the subject without any parallax errors.
 This ability to actually see through the taking lens empowers filmmakers by giving them more control over their creative vision.